Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 a) Enable Client Authentication in Device Access

-Log on to Sophos Firewall webadmin, go to Administration > Device access, enable "Client Authentication" on the zone where STA Collector and user workstation locate.
+Log on to Sophos Firewall webadmin, go to Administration > Device access, and enable "Client Authentication" on the zone where the STA Collector and user workstation are located.
 In this example, it’s the LAN zone.

 b) Configure authentication server